brefphp/bref/docs/frameworks/laravel.md

 ## Lambda Handler Example

-If you need to handle custom Lambda events, you can can wire up a handler, and an artisan command in the following way.
+If you need to handle custom Lambda events, you can can wire up a handler and respond to events with an Artisan command.

 ```yml
 # serverless.yml